paezha/paezha.github.io/applied_spatial_statistics/34-Spatially-Continuous-Data-III.md

 <img src="34-Spatially-Continuous-Data-III_files/figure-html/unnamed-chunk-25-1.png" width="672" />

-For comparison, we will do the variographic analsysis of a simulated random dataset.
+For comparison, we will do the variographic analysis of a simulated random dataset.

 Generate coordinates for observations and expand on a grid: